webiken/iws_project/README.md

 Target Dates and Ticekt URLs are validated.

 ###Static Assets###
 Static Assets are hosted on Amaozon S3.
-For clarity, then are also included in `project-root/static-assets`.
+For clarity, they are also included in `project-root/static-assets`.